-The 2010 Progress Report on NCDs submitted to the PAHO Directing Council indicated that many Member States have developed national NCD plans and made program-related investments.
-Eighteen countries report having implemented integrated primary health care strategies to improve the quality of care for persons living with NCDs, and 15 countries are applying the chronic care model.11

-Nevertheless, in many countries in the Region health care services and systems remain highly fragmented, with gaps in access to high-quality, effective health promotion and preventive services, early diagnosis, and timely treatment of NCDs.
+- 18. The 2010 Progress Report on NCDs submitted to the PAHO Directing Council indicated that many Member States have developed national NCD plans and made program-related investments.
+Eighteen countries report having implemented integrated primary health care strategies to improve the quality of care for persons living with NCDs, and 15 countries are applying the Chronic Care Model. - 19.
+Nevertheless, in many countries in the Region health care services and systems remain highly fragmented, with gaps in access to high-quality, effective preventive services, early diagnosis, and timely treatment of NCDs.
 These gaps are very often associated with socioeconomic factors.
-Therefore, emphasis needs to be placed on improving accessibility, affordability, and quality in the broader health system, linking health promotion and NCD management.
+Therefore, emphasis needs to be placed on improving accessibility, affordability, and quality in the broader health system.

 Specific Objective 3.1: Improve the quality of health services for NCD management.
-Indicator:

-3.1.1 Number of countries implementing a model of integrated management for NCDs (e.g. chronic care model with evidence-based guidelines, clinical information system, self-care, community support, multidisciplinary team-based care).
-(Baseline is 9; target 2019 is 13; target 2025 is 17)
+3.1.1 Number of countries implementing a model of integrated management for NCDs (e.g. Chronic Care Model with evidence-based guidelines, clinical information system, self-care, community support, multidisciplinary team-based care).
+(Baseline is 8; target 2019 is 12; target 2025 is 16)